-On 3rd June, 2003, the European Council of Economics and Finance Ministers adopted a Directive on the taxation of savings income (the "EU Savings Tax Directive") under which EU Member States and certain other territories including Switzerland (see Risk Factors - EU Savings Directive) are required to provide to the tax authorities of another EU Member State or those other territories, details of payments of interest (or similar income) paid by a person within its jurisdiction to an individual resident in that other EU Member State or territory.
+On 3rd June, 2003, the European Council of Economics and Finance Ministers adopted the Savings Directive under which EU Member States and certain other territories including Switzerland (see Risk Factors - EU Savings Directive) are required to provide to the tax authorities of another EU Member State or those other territories, details of payments of interest (or similar income) paid by a person within its jurisdiction to an individual resident in that other EU Member State or territory.

-The EU Savings Tax Directive has been enacted into Irish legislation.
-Where any person in the course of a business or profession carried on in Ireland makes an interest payment to, or secures an interest payment for the immediate benefit of, the beneficial owner of that interest, that person must, in certain circumstances, establish the identity and residence of that beneficial owner, and report certain details in relation to the interest payment to the Revenue Commissioners.
+The Savings Directive has been enacted into Irish legislation.
+Where any person in the course of a business or profession carried on in Ireland makes an interest payment to, or secures an interest payment for the immediate beneficial owner of that interest, that person must, in certain circumstances, establish the identity and residence of that beneficial owner, and report certain details in relation to the interest payment to the Revenue Commissioners.

-The Issuer and its agents shall be entitled to require a Security Holder to provide any information regarding their identity, status and residency required by the Issuer or its agents in order to satisfy the disclosure requirements of the EU Savings Tax Directive and a Security Holder will be deemed by their subscription for Securities to have authorised the disclosure of such information by the Issuer and its agents to the relevant tax authorities.
+The Issuer and its agents shall be entitled to require a Security Holder to provide any information regarding their identity, status and residency required by the Issuer or its agents in order to satisfy the disclosure requirements of the Savings Directive and a Security Holder will be deemed by their subscription for Securities to have authorised the disclosure of such information by the Issuer and its agents to the relevant tax authorities.